- The snippets are under the CC-BY-SA license.

 6 |

-Do something with each item x of an array-like collection items, regardless indexes.
+Do something with each item x of the list (or array) items, regardless indexes.

 |